Royal-Navy/design-system/packages/docs-site/src/library/pages/components/form/radio-card.md

 **todo**

 ## Usage
-The RadioCard component allows the active selection of one input at a time.
+The Radio Card component allows the active selection of one input at a time.
 It typically appears in forms and modals.
 If you require the user to select multiple options, then the [CheckboxCard component](/forms/checkbox-card) should be used instead.

 <TabSet>